 To exercise these data subject rights, please contact either the data protection officer or the controller (as per the contact details provided in 2g).

 j.
 Right to make a complaint

-An individual may make a complaint in writing to the supervisory authority (the Office of the Data Protection Commissioner).
+An individual may make a complaint in writing to the supervisory authority (the Office of the Data Protection Authority).
 If the individual considers that a controller or processor has breached, or is likely to breach, an operative provision of the data protection law, and the breach involves affects or is likely to affect any personal data relating to the individual or any data subject right of the individual (as listed above).

 k.
 Complainant may appeal failure to investigate or progress and may appeal determinations